NgYuKang/Employee/README.md

 ./gradlew bootRun<br>
 The API should be started on localhost on port 8080
 ## Endpoints
+When launched, swagger docs can be viewed at http://localhost:8080/swagger-ui/index.html
 ### Employees
 - /employees GET
 - /employees/{id} GET